This post may contain affiliate links. Please see our disclosure policy.

 Canning Beef Stew

-When anyone in our family feels under the weather, classic chicken soup is our go-to.
-Thankfully, pressure canning means we have some ready to go, and I don’t have to spend a sick day in the kitchen.
+When anyone in our family feels under the weather, classic chicken soup is the first thing we reach for.
+Having a few jars canned means I do not have to spend a sick day in the kitchen to put a bowl of it together.

 Home Pressure canned Chicken Pot Pie Fillings